Learn about the data loss prevention on-premises repositories

 AIP repositories and content scan jobs

-You must create a content scan job in the information protection scanner and identify the repositories that host the files that you want to be evaluated by DLP.
+You must create a content scan job in the information protection scanner and identify the repositories that host the files that you want to DLP to evaluate.
 Make sure you enable DLP rules in the created AIP content scan job.

 Policy tips aren't available in on-premises scanner.